VSAC Authoring Best Practices

 A value set contains specific codes derived from a single code system or vocabulary, for example, RxNorm, ICD-10-CM, ICD-9-CM, SNOMED CT, LOINC, and CPT, although value sets can be grouped to combine code systems.
 In the CMS eCQMs program, value set codes populate an instance of a Quality Data Model (QDM) category of information in an electronic health record.
 The Health Information Technology Standards Committee (HITSC) Vocabulary Task Force and Clinical Quality Workgroups identified the primary code systems for use with each QDM category of information.
 The Clinical Quality community continues to work on these recommendations to assure they are more comprehensive and not too restrictive.

 - Grouping: A list of several value sets that share a common purpose and similar clinical concepts.
 For CMS eCQMs, specifically, members of a grouping value set must have the same Quality Data Model Category, but the value set members of the grouping do not need to share the same code system.
-For example, the "Wound Care" Grouping used in measure CMS188v6 uses three value sets, ICD-9-CM, ICD-10-PCS, and SNOMED CT, all of which relate to wound care.
+For example, the "Wound Care" Grouping used in measure CMS71v10 uses three value sets, ICD-9-CM, ICD-10-CM, and SNOMED CT.
+All of these member value sets relate to wound care.

 Standardization of value sets is imperative, as it enables value set comparison across data sets.
 Adherence to these quality criteria facilitates reuse of well-defined value sets to advance clinical research studies and interoperability of health informatics analysis systems.
 Value set authors should clearly understand major principles that define high quality value sets: